 - Mains To Serve With Instant Pot Mashed Potatoes

-Making the mashed potatoes in the Instant pot is a dream.
-You won’t save much on time but you gain a lot of hands-off freedom.
-This is pretty valuable, particularly during a main event like Thanksgiving (or Christmas dinner) when you have enough pots and pans to keep an eye on.
+Making mashed potatoes in the Instant Pot is a dream.
+Like most Instant Pot recipes, this one won’t save you much time, but you will gain a lot of hands-off freedom.
+This is pretty valuable, particularly during a main event like Thanksgiving or a holiday meal, when you have enough pots and pans to keep an eye on.

 Best Potatoes For Instant Pot Mashed Potatoes

-Yukon Gold and Russet potatoes (also labeled as Baking or Idaho) will give you the best results for mashed potatoes.
+Starchy potatoes, such as Yukon Gold and Russet potatoes (also labeled as Baking or Idaho), will give you the best results for mashed potatoes.
 You might also find different varieties with less-common names labeled as “mashing potatoes”.
 Those will likely be fine, too.

 Difference between Yukon Gold and Russet: